Ole Falkentorp

 Ole Falkentorp (18 February 1886 – 21 August 1948) was a Danish architect.
+His architectural expression moved from Neoclassicism through Modernism to Functionalism.

 Early life and education

 Johannes Oluf Ole Falkentorp was born into a family of architects in Copenhagen.
 His father was Albert Jensen, architect, professor and Royal Building Inspector, and his mother Sophie Jensen née Nebelong, daughter of the architect Niels Sigfred Nebelong.
 He adopted the surname to Falkentorp in 1899.

 He was enrolled at the Royal Danish Academy of Fine Arts, where Historicism still dominated and his father was a central figure, but left shortly after.
 Instead he took classes at a technical school and apprenticed as a mason.
 He was then articled to Heinrich Wenck, head of the architectural office of the Danish State Railways.
 There he met Carl Petersen and Povl Baumann with whom he would later collaborate on several projects.

-Falkentorp's architectural expression moved from Neoclassicism through Modernism to Functionalism.